kuruvavinay/DP-900/README.md

-# It repo contains the about data fundamentals of azure. this content will help to crack the mircosoft certification DP-900.
+# This repo contains the about data fundamentals of azure. this content will help to crack the mircosoft certification DP-900.